What is a Rich Snippet?

 Stand Out in Search Results

-Rich snippets allow your website to stand out from other search results by providing more detailed and eye-catching information about your content.
-This can help improve your click-through rate and increase traffic to your website.
+Rich snippets make a website stand out from others by providing more detailed information.
+This can improve your CTR and bring more traffic to your website.

 Improved User Experience

-This can improve the user experience and increase the likelihood that they will return to your site in the future.
+Rich snippets provide more information.
+This can improve the user experience and increase the likelihood that visitors will return to your site again.

 Increased Credibility